EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

 Availability

-Limited configurations are available for immediate shipping.
-Other configurations are In-Production and available to order with a discount.
+All configurations are In-Production and available to order with a discount.

-In-Stock: Same-day shipping
-In-Production: Super Early Bird Savings - Save €119,00!¹
+Early Bird Savings - Save up to €95,20!¹

-Early Bird Discount ends in

  In-Production offer is available for a limited time and automatically applied at checkout.